bfowle/talaria/talaria-utils/README.md

 - **Reusability**: Common patterns extracted and generalized for system-wide use
 - **Performance**: Optimized for large-scale bioinformatics operations
 - **User Experience**: Rich terminal output with progress tracking and formatted displays
+- **Reliability**: Comprehensive testing with 80+ unit tests, integration tests, and benchmarks

 ### Key Responsibilities